HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - position myData to frontRun MetaData

   - GIS - Jeremy - teach a candidate rather than do.
+    - 0918: suggested Lz have TA teach her how to teach Sonny

 - try to apply 7pennies as Company Roles
 - gsd knew NIST but believes it is a Distant ConcernTn